 Grey Dagger Moth

-Caterpillars of this moth are black on top with a yellow stripe and red spots and also sports a horn behind its head – very distinctive!
+Caterpillars of this moth are black on top with a yellow stripe and red spots and also sport a horn behind its head – very distinctive!

 The moth can often be confused with the Dark Dagger Moth, but not at the caterpillar stage, when they are very different.